 Ecosystem Approach to Fisheries Management

-In December 2011, the Council initiated development of an Ecosystem Approach to Fisheries Management (EAFM) guidance document.
+In August 2016, the Council approved an EAFM Guidance Document.
 The purpose of this document is to enhance the Council’s species-specific management programs with more ecosystem science, broader ecosystem considerations and management policies that coordinate Council management across FMPs and the relevant ecosystems.
 The EAFM guidance document is intended to provide a framework for considering policy choices and trade-offs as they affect FMP species and the broader ecosystems.

-- EAFM Guidance Document, posted 2/7/2017
+EAFM Guidance Document, posted 2/7/2017

-- Species Interactions White Paper, February 2016
+Species Interactions White Paper, February 2016